patch-wat/cairn-eclat/srd/bloods/silver.md

 nav_order: 4
 ---
 # Silver
 A burgher, born to new wealth and new ideas.
-I (or my parents) owned my practice, or owned the practices of others and were independently wealthy
+I (or my family) owned my practice, or owned the practices of others and were independently wealthy.

 I hail from a lineage of wealth, my kin having flourished in the trade of